leslie-heinzen/knockout-cli/README.md

 create a new project powered by knockout-cli

 Options:
-  -t, --template <template-name>           select a template for the new project.
-  -p, --package-manager <package-manager>  select the package manager used.
+  -t, --template <template-name>           select a template for the new project. (default: "default") -p, --package-manager <package-manager>  select yarn or npm to install. (default: "npm") -a, --add-on <add-on>                    include optional features. (default: []) -va, --vanilla                           use vanilla js instead of typescript.
-  -a, --add-on <add-on>                    include optional features. (default: []) -h, --help                               display help for command.
+  -h, --help                               display help for command
 ```

 ### add-ons